Closed every Monday year-round

 Holiday exceptions

-During October 1-7 (National Day), the week of Lunar New Year (variable, late January or February), and Labour Day May 1-5, the FC opens every day including Monday.
-The following Tuesday becomes the closed day instead.
+During October 1-7 (National Day), the week of Lunar New Year (variable, late January or February), and Labour Day May 1-5, the Forbidden City often opens every day including Monday.
+Confirm any holiday-week closed day on the Palace Museum calendar for your dates.

 - October 1-7 National Day.